kenjicod3/Web-cat/README.md

 - Training:
   - A separate folder contains scripts and notebooks to train and fine-tune the MobileNetV3 model for facial emotion recognition.

-  - The final `.h5` model is not included in this repo due to file size.
+- The setup file for the ESP32 cam through Arduino is included.

 ## Tech Stack
 - Hardware: ESP32-CAM (AI Thinker)